shicks/ahep/site/modules/1869-i-could-do-that/index.md

 **Length:** 36 pages

 This true story takes place in 1896, more than a quarter century after women got voting rights in Wyoming Territory.
 Ten-year-old Bessie Pond and her mother meet Susan B. Anthony (“Aunt Susan”), a leader in the Women’s Suffrage movement for over 40 years at the time of the story.
 Aunt Susan has come to Berkeley, California to advocate, organize, and march in favor of a California referendum that will grant full voting rights to women.
 Young Bessie and her mother join the movement, marching with Aunt Susan.
-By now several western states have granted full voting rights to women: Wyoming, Utah, Colorado, Idaho, and Washington.
+By now several western states have granted voting rights to women: Wyoming, Utah, Colorado, Idaho, and Washington.

 Sadly, the 1896 referendum in California is defeated (it takes until a 1912 referendum passes for California women to gain their right to vote).
-But the story ends on a positive note as the campaign changes the dynamics in the Pond family.
+The story ends on a positive note as the campaign changes the dynamics in the Pond family.
+It also illustrates the grit, determination, and perseverance of women who rallied peacefully for decades, endured harassment and many legislative defeats, before finally winning the right to vote nationwide.

+The illustrator has a little fun with the protest march.
 Make sure your children notice how the banner that Bessie and her friend Rita are carrying changes from one page to the next.

 ---